EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > terminates without waiting, before C exits?
 After C exits?
 Are
 > there any special cases?

+  * If P calls wait(C) before C exists, it will return -1 because there will not be a valid process struct for C.
+  * After C exists, C's semaphore will handle race conditions because P will wait until C's semaphore has a positive value which will only happen upon calling process_exit.
+  * FREEING RESOURCES???????????

 #### RATIONALE

 > B9: Why did you choose to implement access to user memory from the
 > kernel in the way that you did?

+  *

 > B10: What advantages or disadvantages can you see to your design
 > for file descriptors?